rudxde/photomx/docs/front/datamodel/ValueCueble.md

 - [ICue](./ICue.md)

 ### Description:
 The ValueCueble inherits from the [ICueble](./ICueble.md) interface.
-It maps an channelIndex from the fixture to an specific value.
+It maps a channelIndex from the fixture to an specific value.
 The fade flag eneables or disables fade for enter this cueble.